 "The Pyramid" Has Never Looked Better

-Originally posted: September 8, 2012
+Originally posted: September 8th, 2012

-Text by: Jim Williams
+By Jim Williams

 First impressions say a lot.
 The first impression I had when viewing the